Hastings Banda: Mwanza trials

 In 1995, Banda was arrested and charged with the murder, ten years previously, of former cabinet colleagues.
 He was acquitted due to lack of evidence.

 Banda remained quite unrepentant in his opinion of Malawians, calling them "children in politics" and saying they would miss his iron-fisted rule.

 A statement of apology was issued on 4 January 1996 in the name of H. Kamuzu Banda to the people of his nation shortly after being acquitted in the Mwanza Trials.
 The statement was met with controversy, suspicion and disdain.
 It was also questioned whether Banda wrote the statement himself or if someone wrote it on his behalf.
 In it, he noted that:

 Systems of government are dynamic and they are bound to change in accordance with the wishes of and aspirations of the people...During my term of office, I selflessly dedicated myself to the good cause of Mother Malawi in the fight against Poverty, Ignorance and Disease among many other issues; but if within the process, those who worked in my government or through false pretence in my name or indeed unknowingly by me, pain and suffering was caused to anybody in this country in the name of nationhood, I offer my sincere apologies.
 I also appeal for a spirit of reconciliation and forgiveness amongst us all...Our beautiful country has been nicknamed `The Warm Heart of Africa' and we have been admired for our warmth and spirit of hardwork.
 This admiration calls not only for a need for us to look at our past and present and draw lessons from it, but there is even a greater need for us to look forward to the future in our endeavours to reconstruct and reconcile if we have to move forward at all.

 Life in Banda's Malawi

 Party membership passcards

 All adult citizens were required to be members of the MCP.
 Party cards had to be carried at all times and presented at random police inspections.
 The cards were sold, often by Banda's Malawi Young Pioneers (MYP).
-In some cases, these youths even sold cards to unborn children.
+In some cases, these youths even sold cards for unborn children.